Quick start

 Research and references

-These references shaped the calculator assumptions, unit choices, or safety notes.
+These references help check the tool logic, format choices, platform limits, or safety notes.

-Characters and words
+38 characters and 8 words

 FAQ in plain language